NSW, National, Community, IMS, Innovation, Recycling, Video

 Discover the world of REMONDIS with its + branches and associated companies in more than countries across Europe, Africa, Asia and Australia.

-We brought the sorting and verification phase of the cycle to life through an animated video and our experience in textile recovery practices from across the global REMONDIS Group
+We brought the potential future sorting and verification phase of the cycle to life via an animated video and our experience in textile recovery practices from across the REMONDIS Group

 CIRCULARITY SHOWCASE

-We loved being part of Australia's Post's Circular Economy Showcase which demonstrated and demystified circularity for textiles, one step at a time.
+We loved being part of Australia's Post's Circular Proof of Concept Showcase which demonstrated and demystified circularity for textiles, one step at a time.

-Australia Post, a long-time client of REMONDIS Australia's Integrated and Managed Services division (REMONDIS IMS), brought us in to collaborate with R. M. Williams, Sheridan and BlockTexx to show what a circular solution might look like for textiles.
+Australia Post, a long-time client of REMONDIS Australia's Integrated and Managed Services division (REMONDIS IMS), brought us in to collaborate with R. M. Williams, Sheridan and BlockTexx to demonstrate what a potential circular solution might look like for textiles.

 Our role was to demonstrate the sorting and verification phase of the cycle.
-We whipped up an animated video and shared examples from our colleagues in Europe – where the REMONDIS Group has substantial textile recovery operations – and Nathan Radley and Matt Slater had many productive conversations with Australia Post's invited guests from the textile and waste sectors.
+We whipped up an animated video and shared examples from our colleagues in the global REMONDIS Group, and Nathan Radley and Matt Slater had many productive conversations with Australia Post's invited guests from the textile and waste sectors.

 Here's what Australia Post said about the event on LinkedIn:

-"This Green Postal Day, we were proud to host our Circular Innovation Showcase – an immersive experience exploring how Australia Post could help power a circularity revolution, from purchase through to re-purpose.
+"This Green Postal Day, we were proud to host our Circular Proof of Concept Showcase – an immersive experience exploring how Australia Post could help power a circularity revolution, from purchase through to re-purpose.

 "In collaboration with Sheridan, R. M. Williams, BlockTexx and REMONDIS Australia, we challenged the status quo by reimagining how Australia Post can enable the recovery and reuse of valuable resources in everyday items like shirts and sheets – that may otherwise end up in landfill.